microsoft/BioModelAnalyzer/README.md

 * `bmaclient-lra` is an experimental solution which contains Azure Cloud Service `ApiService`.
   This is a worker role that performs long-running LTL polarity checks.
   Note that this feature is unsupported by BioModelAnalyzer web client application.
-  Also, this solution requires Microsoft Azure SDK for .NET 2.9 to be installed.
+  This solution requires Microsoft Azure SDK for .NET 2.9 to be installed.

 * `fs-scheduler` contains implementation of task scheduler based on Azure Storage Account.
   The scheduler enables fair sharing of computation resources between multiple applications.